-If radon gas is in your home, it's something you want to be aware of - and eradicate - for your family's health and safety.
+If radon gas is in your home, it's something you want to be aware of - and eradicate as soon as possible for your family's health and safety.

-This odorless, colorless gas usually enters homes through the soil, or through cracks in the foundation or gaps in your home's flooring.
+Typically, this odorless, colorless gas enters homes through the soil, cracks in the foundation, or gaps in your home's flooring.

-short-term test immediately.
-From there, once you've confirmed you have a problem, you can take steps toward remediation.
+From there, once you've confirmed you have a radon exposure problem, you can take steps toward remediation.

-This system, known as a soil suction radon reduction system, does not require major changes to your home.
+This system, known as a soil suction radon reduction system, does not require significant changes to your home.
 Sealing foundation cracks and other openings makes this kind of system more effective and cost-efficient.